jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot (or slipped variant).**
 This binding serves well as a simple pole hitch.

-- **[Rolling hitch (nautical variant).][nautical-rolling-hitch]**
+- **[Schwabisch hitch.][swabisch-hitch]**
-An awning hitch followed by a half-hitch.
-Cinch it tight by yanking the standing part across the half-hitch, and the working end in the opposite direction.
-This friction hitch grips well when loaded but otherwise remains moveable.
-Use in place of two half-hitches.
+A magnus hitch with two extra turns.
+Grips better than a rolling hitch when loaded but otherwise slides easily for adjustment of position.

-- **[Midshipman's hitch.][midshipmans-hitch]**
+- **Schwabisch loop.**
-Consists of a nautical rolling hitch (above) tied around the standing part to form an adjustable loop.
-Remember to cinch the snot out of that rolling hitch.
-Use in place of taut-line hitch, to tie down an aircraft or tension a guyline.
+An adjustable loop formed by tying a Schwabish hitch around its own standing part.
+Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.
-{:#midshipmans-hitch}
+{:#schwabisch-loop}

 - **Trucker’s hitch (Reeder variant).**
 Use this compound hitch to secure a heavy load.

     1. Make a fixed upper loop with the alpine butterfly.
     2. Pass the end around an object to form a lower loop.
-    3. With the remainder of the rope, tie a midshipman's hitch securely to the upper loop.
+	 3. With the remainder of the rope, tie a Schwabisch loop interlinked with the upper loop.
-    4. Adjust the midshipman's hitch to tighten the lower loop.
+    4. Adjust the Schwabisch loop to tighten the lower loop.

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*